ADU Rules in Tucson, AZ (2026)

 How big can an ADU be in Tucson?

-The maximum size for a detached ADU in Tucson is 50% of primary dwelling floor area or 1,200 sqft, whichever is less square feet.
+The maximum size for a detached ADU in Tucson is seventy-five percent of the gross floor area of the single-family dwelling on the same lot or parcel or one thousand square feet, whichever is less square feet.

 How long does it take to get an ADU permit in Tucson?